ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 # Classify content

 To help you better organize content, [[= product_name =]] comes equipped with a number of mechanisms that you can use.

 ## Sections

 You can divide your Content Tree into Sections to better organize it.
-Sections let you decide which Users will have access to which parts of the tree.
+Sections let you decide which users can have access to which parts of the tree.
 To see which Section a content item belongs to, [disable the Focus mode](../../getting_started/discover_ui.md#disable-focus-mode), and look at its **Technical details** tab.

 You can set up Sections by navigating to **Content** -> **Sections**.